 - Change your story.
 So many people say, “I’m not a morning person,” as though it were an immutable fact.
 Could it be that there is no biological evidence for this?
 What if you discovered that this was merely a preference and years of practice?
 What would happen if you changed the story and began telling yourself, “I am a morning person.”
 Usually, we adjust our behavior to fit our story.

-- Plan your sleep.
+Plan your sleep.
 Like changing any other habit, you have to set yourself up for success.
 You probably can’t keep going to bed at the same time you are now and get by on less sleep.
 Your body will resist.
 Instead, if you know you need seven hours of sleep, and you know you’d like to get up at 5:00 a.m., calculate backwards to determine what time you must be asleep.
-For example, I get up at 5:00 a.m. and need seven hours sleep.
-That means I have to be in bed asleep by 10:00 p.m.

-- Set out your clothes.
+Set out your clothes.
 If you are groggy when you get up, the fewer decisions you need to make the better.
 So, make the decision about what to wear the night before.
 If you get dressed immediately, it is also less likely that you will take off your clothes and get back into your bed.
-Since I exercise in the morning, I put out my workout clothes, including my shoes.
-I put them on and lace them up!
+Since I exercise in the morning, I put out my workout clothes the night before, including my shoes.
+Then in the morning I just put them on and lace them up!

-- Drink a cup of coffee.
+Drink a cup of coffee.
 At various times, I have eliminated coffee from my diet.
-However, after considerable research, I’m convinced it is fine in moderation.
-In fact, it’s probably beneficial.
+However, after considerable research, I’m convinced it is beneficial in moderation.
+(Here’s a great summary of recent findings.)
 Regardless, it is definitely beneficial for me first thing in the morning.
-I used a Cuisinart SS–700 to make it, because I can brew one cup at a time.
+I use a Cuisinart SS-700 to brew mine.

-- Enlist an accountability partner.
+Enlist an accountability partner.
 Whether it is a mentor or a peer, find someone who understands the value of accountability.
-Explain your goal, tell him (or her) why it is important to you, and then give him permission to hold your feet to the fire.
+Explain your goal, tell him or her why it is important to you, and then give them permission to hold your feet to the fire.
 When I was in college, a friend and I wanted to get up early to study for a class.
 So we called one another at 5:00 a.m. to make sure the other was awake.
 We did pretty well in the class too.

-- Commit to 21 days.
-According to many psychologists, this is how long it takes to form a habit.
+Commit to twenty-one days.
 I recommend you become a morning person for three weeks and then decide whether or not this will become a permanent part of your life.
+Research says it usually takes longer than this to form a habit, but three weeks should give you enough to go on.
 If not, you at least gave it a try.
 If so, you now have a new habit that can serve you well for the rest of your life.